Mansi145/AS39_Cyber_Punks/node_editor/Readme.md

 Similarly, `--credentials` can be used to give a settings override file, `--apikey` to give a different APIKEY.txt file and `--sessionkey` to give a non-default SESSIONKEY.txt.
 2. SSL Certificate can be added to the node_editor and also set path in settings.
 3. TURN\STUN servers ip can be added to the settings.json
+4. Add all db and other information in settings.json

 you should use a dedicated database such as `mysql`,